 Access to All Kinds of Internal Data

 Larger organizations often face the challenge of various departments siloing themselves off and not sharing data or learnings.
 This poses enormous business challenges, but for machine learning, it can be disastrous.
-As mentioned above, a model is only as good as the data you give it, so having free access to quality data from all parts of an organization is paramount.
+As mentioned above, a model is only as good as the data you give it, so having free access to quality data from all parts of an organization is paramount for the pricing process.